Pop culture’s new place in protest

 By: Angel Martin, Opinion Editor

-Over the past few months, a new prop has taken place among young protesters at demonstrations around the world.
-It’s a banner with a simple skull-and-bones bearing a straw hat, and it comes from the manga “One Piece,” resonating with Gen Z demonstrators for its symbolism of freedom and rebellion.
+Over the past few months, a new prop, yielded by young protesters, has emerged around the world.
+A banner with a simple skull-and-bones bearing a straw hat, from the manga “One Piece," symbolising freedom and rebellion.

-The flag was first used in Yogyakarta, Indonesia in October 2023 during a protest against the Gaza war.
-It soon became a demonstration symbol for Gen Z. Its popularity as a symbolism for freedom grew during the August 2025 Indonesian protests as a way to fight back against that country's government led by President Prabowo Subianto.
+The flag was first used in Yogyakarta, Indonesia, in October 2023 during a protest against the Gaza war.
+It soon became a demonstration symbol for Generation Z. Its popularity grew as a symbol of freedom during the August 2025 Indonesian protests as a way to fight back against the government.

 “He just goes around and does whatever he wants, but also looks out for people around you,”